dyedgreen/comp-phys/README.md

 ## Build instructions

+To build and run the project, use `make` or `make project-run`.
+To only build the project binary, use `make project`.

-To build and run all assignment code with default data a simple `make` should suffice.
-(Alternatively one can run `make assignment`).
+To build and run all assignment code with default data a simple `make assignment` should suffice.
 To generate the submitted reports run `make pdf` and to generate the submitted ZIP archive run `make zip`.

-(Note that the `zip` make target will create a zip with all files in the current directory, to generate a tidy and small file, use `make clean zip`)

 ## Running Tests